If you are wondering how to build a WordPress website, read on for our complete guide to help you get started!

 TIP: opt for a reliable hosting company.
 Choosing so-called "discount" or "free" hosting could end up costing significantly more over time.
 Begin by securing your web hosting service and domain name.

 Starting with a GoDaddy WordPress Hosting account could be a smart move.
 With these plans, WordPress is automatically installed and set up.
 In the case of managed hosting, routine tasks like core software updates, website backups, and malware scanning are done for you.
+Before making a decision, read more about what is web hosting.

 If you prefer an unmanaged hosting plan, looking to have a self-hosted website and want to install WordPress on your own, you can download the latest version from WordPress.org.
 Any hosting plan is viable as long as you have access to a database for storing values and a space for uploading files.
 We'll delve into self-installation later.